GlobalPathogenAnalysisService/gpas-cli/README.md

-A **currently experimental** unified command line interface and Python API for the Global Pathogen Analysis System
+A **currently experimental** unified command line interface and Python API for the Global Pathogen Analysis System.
+Uses asynchronous http requests for improved performance.